ShopBonsai/tree-house/packages/serializer/README.md

 - `camelCase`: Converts keys to camelCase
 - `snake_case`: Converts keys to snake_case
 - `kebab-case`: Converts keys to kebab-case
+- `skipSerialization`: Allows serialization to be skipped.
+Should only be used during development or pre-migration to a serializer

 #### Returns